Definition of dysgraphia (Handwriting Difficulty)

 Dysgraphia (pronounced: dis-graf-ia) affects approximately 10% of the population.
-Dysgraphia is a neurological disorder, dysgraphia symptoms are characterised by the inability to write properly.
-Dysgraphia in fact refers specifically to the inability to perform operations in handwriting.
+Dysgraphia is a neurological disorder, and dysgraphia symptoms are characterised by the inability to write correctly.
+Dysgraphia, in fact, refers specifically to the failure to perform operations in handwriting.
 It could be described as an extreme difficulty with fine-motor skills.

 Definition of Dysgraphia